XenHat/Molokai-Pastel/README.md

-st3-Molokai-rebuild
+Molokai-Pastel
 ===================

-Porting back the "Molokai" color scheme into Sublime Text

-### Molokai Plus

-An attempt at recreating the Molokai vim theme for Sublime Text. color scheme __HEAVILY__ based on [Molokai][4], a modification of the  scheme by .

 ## What is Molokai-Pastel about and why should I want it?

-# Short version:
+### Short version:

+An attempt at recreating the [Molokai][4] vim theme for Sublime Text.

-The Molokai vim theme ported (back) to Text Mate/Sublime Text and a "pastel" variant of it.
+This is an attempt at recreating the Molokai vim theme for Text Mate/Sublime Text and also making my own twist to it.
-  (Pastel is currently being worked on)
+(The _Pastel_ part is currently delayed until I finish the base rebuild.)

-# Long version:
+### Long version:

 This might get confusing a bit, but try to follow me here:
 [TextMate][1] _(and by extension, [Sublime Text][2])_ has a color scheme called [Monokai][3].